 - Ensure all regulated professions are equally remunerated.

-The CSP is concerned that small business owning members are facing rising costs but these are not being recognised by insurers.
+The CSP is concerned that members who own small businesses are facing rising costs but these are not being recognised by insurers.
 The increased use of online appointments has not reduced the fixed costs many independent practitioners face.

-Independent physiotherapists deserve to be paid a fee which reflects the skills of chartered physios, the costs they face and which gives parity with other professions.
-Many self-employed members have low take home incomes after practice expenses.
+Independent physiotherapists deserve to be paid a fee that reflects the skills of chartered physios and the costs they face, and which gives parity with other professions.
+Many self-employed members have low take-home incomes after practice expenses.
 Effectively they are being asked to take pay cuts by some insurers.

-- NHS hourly pay rates may help you consider what cost is reasonable in relation to time and experience NHS Terms and Conditions (AfC) pay scales 2020/21 - Hourly - NHS Employers
+- NHS hourly pay rates may help you consider what cost is reasonable in relation to time and experience.

 - Practice costs – Fees need to cover your costs as well as recognise time and skill.
-Providing your service will involve you meeting a wide range of costs which need to be covered including; business insurance, HCPC fees, CSP membership, other specialist network fees, ICT costs, accounting, PPE, premises, travel costs, medical supplies, CPD and more.
+Providing your service will involve you meeting a wide range of costs that need to be covered including: business insurance, HCPC fees, CSP membership, other specialist network fees, ICT costs, accounting, PPE, premises, travel costs, medical supplies, CPD and more.

 - Opportunity cost – Is the fee at least on a par with what you could earn from another source?
 Consider what alternative income you might earn in the same time, for example from patients paying directly or NHS bank work.

-The CSP advises that members should not accept rates which undervalue them or which don’t reflect the full costs of providing advice or treatment.
+The CSP advises that members should not accept rates that undervalue them or which don’t reflect the full costs of providing advice or treatment.